pgleghorn/DockerSites/README.md

 1. Install docker
 2. Clone this repository, e.g. git clone https://github.com/pgleghorn/VagrantSites.git
-3. Edit runDockerBuild.sh and change the values of ORACLE_USER and ORACLE_PASSWORD to provide your own.
+3. set environment variables ORACLE_USER=<your_oracle_username> and ORACLE_PASSWORD=<your_oracle_password>.
 4. Edit config.sh and change required params
 5. Build the docker image with: ./buildDockerImage.sh
-6. Run the container with:  docker -p9191:9191 run vs
+6. Run the container with: ./runDocker.sh

 To reach Sites you will need to add a local hosts mapping to point value of $V_HOSTNAME (e.g. v50) to localhost.
 Since Sites needs to know at install-time which host:port it lives at, using docker port mapping to set a different port will not work, Sites will redirect to the port it knows.